linusauener/linusauener.com/content/categories/3d-art.md

 ---
 title: 3d Art
 description: My best scenes and images created in blender 3d
-youtube: DJ5ZW7R5I3I
+image: render_cave
 ---

 A wide variety of digital art made mostly in Blender 3d.
+The image on display is a 3d render of a half submerged cave inspired by the pirates of the caribbean movies.